 - Any accommodation that is not listed above is not available to students at St. Pius X.

 ACCOMMODATIONS ON THE ACT OR COLLEGE BOARD TESTS- Any student who has psycho-educational testing on file and has been using accommodations on a regular basis can request accommodations on standardized tests administered by ACT or College Board (PSAT, SAT, AP testing).
-Detailed information is available on the SSD page of PowerSchool Learning.
+Detailed information is available on the Canvas SSD Course.
 Be aware that ACT and College Board are two separate companies and have different procedures and deadlines for their requests.
 Requests can not be made until the student/parent has completed a Google Form, submitted a signed parental consent form and provided all documentation that will be sent with the request (in electronic form).
 In order for SPX to meet the deadlines set by College Board and ACT, the student/parent must meet the SPX Submission Deadline.
 Below are the deadlines for both College Board (CB) and ACT

 |CB Test Date